 late 14c., "be unlike, dissimilar, distinct, or various," from Old French differer (14c.) and directly from Latin differre "to set apart, differ," from assimilated form of dis- "apart, away from" (see dis-) + ferre "to bear, carry," from PIE root *bher- (1) "to carry."
 Meaning "disagree, be of contrary opinion" is from 1560s.

-Two senses that were present in Latin have gone separate ways in English since c.
-1500 with defer (transitive) and differ (intransitive).
+Two senses that were present in Latin have gone separate ways in English in sense and spelling (probably based on different stress) since c.
+1500, with defer (transitive) taking one set of meanings and differ (intransitive) the rest.
 Related: Differed; differing.